nyic/nyic.shop/content/wood-shop-area/_index.md

 ### Assembly Information

-- Changing the blade
+#### Changing the blade
   1. Unplug the saw.
   2. Remove upper and lower wheel guards, and dust collection.
   3. Remove the table peg and insert.
   4. De-tension the upper wheel using the handwheel on the frame.
-  5. Remove the blade
+  5. Remove the blade.
+Blades are stored in the cubbies above the jointer.
+Use caution in rolling up or un-furling a blade, as they can move quickly and are sharp!
+  6. If a blade is broken or dull, post to #General in Slack.
-  6. Back off the thrust bearings at top and bottom blade guides
+  7. Back off the thrust bearings at top and bottom blade guides
-  7. Install the new blade on the wheels, and tension to the mark corresponding to the width of the blade.
+  8. Install the new blade on the wheels, and tension to the mark corresponding to the width of the blade.
-  8. Check the blade guide blocks; make sure they are not in contact with the blade.
+  9. Check the blade guide blocks; make sure they are not in contact with the blade.
 If they make contact, back them out until they are well clear.
-If they are worn, remove them for facing.
+If they are worn, post to #general.
-  9. Spin the upper wheel by hand, paying attention to the tracking.
-Use the tracking adjustment (near the top wheel tension) to position the bottoms of the gullets with the centerline of the wheel.
-Spin it more to make sure it stays there.
+  10. Spin the upper wheel by hand, paying attention to the tracking.
+Use the tracking adjustment (near the top wheel tension) to position the blade in the middle of the wheel.
-  10. Reinstall the upper and lower wheel guards (skip the other parts for now) and plug in the saw.
+  11. Reinstall the upper and lower wheel guards (skip the other parts for now) and plug in the saw.
-  11. With the saw running, de-tension the upper wheel until the blade just starts to flutter, then tension until it stops.
+  12. With the saw running, de-tension the upper wheel until the blade just starts to flutter, then tension until it stops.
-  12. Advance the thrust bearings until they contact the blade and spin, dial them back until they do not make contact.
+  13. Advance the thrust bearings until they contact the blade and spin, dial them back until they do not make contact.
 Turn off the saw.
-  13. If the blade guide blocks need adjustment, unplug the saw again.
-Set the blocks so that a business card (a cheap one, not one of these fancy boys) can be slipped into the space on each side without moving the blade.
+  14. If the blade guide blocks need adjustment, unplug the saw again.
+Set the blocks so that a business card (a cheap one, not one of those fancy thicc bois) can be slipped into the space on each side without moving the blade.
-  14. Install the table insert, dust collection, and table peg.
+  15. Install the table insert, dust collection, and table peg.

-- Adjusting the fence:
+#### Adjusting the fence:
   1. To be documented

-- Adjusting the table:
+#### Adjusting the table:

   1. Remove the table insert.
   2. Loosen the hand screws in front and behind the blade which clamp the table to the trunnions.
   3. The table can be set between 0 and 45 degrees to the horizontal.
 There is an adjustable stop at 0.